 Inside Look at Online LVN to BSN Programs in Texas

-In most cases, online LVN to BSN programs in Texas deliver academic coursework in this format near the beginning of study.
-This gives you the opportunity work at your own pace.
+Many LVN to BSN programs in Texas today deliver some academic coursework in an online format.
+For many students, online coursework offers the benefit of studying at your own pace.
 The course of study at Prairie View A&M University, for example, is explicitly designed as a distance education program.
 Students receive course instruction entirely online and interact with material at their convenience.

 This does not mean you won’t visit campus, however.
 Hybrid programs like ones at Tarleton State University and Sam Houston State University either require some in-person class attendance or limit online options to a single course focusing on the LVN-RN transition.
-Even fully online LVN to BSN programs in Texas deliver only academic coursework online but still require hands-on clinical training components.
-For information on how distance-based offerings work, see our main page covering online LVN to BSN programs.
+Even fully online LVN to BSN programs in Texas deliver only academic coursework online and still require hands-on clinical training components.
+For information on how distance-based offerings work, visit EduMed’s guide to online LVN to BSN programs.